 - 3.1.
-Once you sign a copy of this Grant Funding Letter in accordance with paragraph 6 (Acceptance) below, it will form a binding "Grant Agreement" between you and ARIA that includes and incorporates the following documents: - 3.1.1. the Grant Conditions in Schedule 1; - 3.1.2. the Project Activities, Milestones and Grant Application in Schedule 2; - 3.1.3. the Royalty percentages (including annexes) in Schedule 3; and - 3.1.4. the terms relating to Data Protection in Schedule 4. - 3.2.
+Once you sign a copy of this Grant Funding Letter in accordance with paragraph 6 (Acceptance) below, it will form a binding "Grant Agreement" between you and ARIA that includes and incorporates the following documents: - 3.1.1. the Grant Conditions in Schedule 1; - 3.1.2. the Project Activities, Milestones and Grant Application in Schedule 2; - 3.1.3. the Commercial Exploitation Terms (including annexes) in Schedule 3 Although the parties do not envisage any commercial application of the Results, this schedule sets out your obligations if commercial exploitation of the Results does occur, and - 3.1.4. the terms relating to Data Protection in Schedule 4. - 3.2.
+Not used. - 3.3.
 The parties confirm that it is their intention to be legally bound by the Grant Agreement.